oracle-samples/oracle-db-examples/java/spring_jdbc_example/README.md

 # Main Components of the Code

-* TestController.java: Has one get mapping that uses StudentService to retrieve all the Students
+* TestController.java: TestController.java is the RestController that maps the public endpoints to the students table.
+In this case, it maps '/students' to a list of all students.
-* Student.java: Models the Student class to the Students table in the database
+* Student.java: Models the Student class to the Students table in the database.
-* StudentRepository.java: Extends JpaRepository to utilize built-in queries
+* StudentRepository.java: Extends JpaRepository to utilize built-in queries.
-* StudentService.java: Implements one method that retrieves all students
+* StudentService.java: Implements one method that retrieves all students.
-* application.properties: provides database connection information along with UCP
+* application.properties: Provides database connection information along with UCP connection information